ReInHerit/digital-hub/content/bestpractices/2024-02-09-culture-is-for-living-inspire-animate-astra-museum-sibiu.md

 pageId: 813413f2-06f8-4401-be96-7e4891ae946a
 layout: blog
 type: bestpractice
-title: Culture is for living - Inspire -Animate ASTRA Museum, Sibiu
+title: Culture is for living - Inspire -Animate ASTRA Museum, Sibiu County
 desc: '"Animă ASTRA/Animate ASTRA” is a cultural program of the Astra Museum.
   Its mission is to provide a context where visitors can explore Romanian intangible cultural heritage directly linked to the architectural heritage of